 Top 10 Free Things To Do in Panama City Beach

-On the shores of the Gulf of Mexico in northern Florida, Panama City has 27 miles of beautiful beaches to offer to all who love the sea and the sand.
-Locals love Shell Island, accessible only by boat, and its remoteness from the mainland is an attraction for people looking for a quiet place to swim and sunbathe.
-The sand dunes, the presence of loggerhead turtles and sea turtles, and the nesting place for shorebirds, is a place where everyone can enjoy the beauties of nature.
+On the shores of the Gulf of Mexico in northern Florida, Panama City has 27 miles of beautiful beaches.
+It offer to all who love the sea and the sand.
+Locals love Shell Island, accessible only by boat, and its remoteness from the mainland.
+It is an attraction for people looking for a quiet place to swim and sunbathe.
+The sand dunes, the presence of loggerhead turtles and sea turtles, and the nesting place for shorebirds.
+It is a place where everyone can enjoy the beauties of nature.

 St. Andrews State Park is another place where visitors and locals can enjoy the undeveloped beach.
-Along the trails in the park, you can see deer, as well as occasionally alligators, and on the shore, visitors enjoy fishing, snorkeling and diving.
+Along the trails in the park, you can see deer, as well as occasionally alligators.
+On the shore, visitors enjoy fishing, snorkeling and diving.
 There is a beach in Panama City for all tastes and pleasure.

 Rick Seltzer Beach is a great place for visitors and locals who don’t have access to the beach.
 Rick Seltzer Beach has a promenade that crosses the dunes to the beach from its ample parking.
-The beach is not developed and is lovely, with sandbars in bluish green water, a marked bathing area and seasonal lifeguards.
+The beach is not developed and is lovely, with sandbars in bluish green water.
+This beach is marked bathing area and seasonal lifeguards.

 Free Things to do in Panama City Beach Spring Break.

-The promenade allows the dunes of pedestrian traffic to be preserved, and interpretive signs are placed along the beach to help the public understand the delicate balance of sand dune ecosystems.
+The promenade allows the dunes of pedestrian traffic to be preserved.
+Interpretive signs are placed along the beach to help the public understand the delicate balance of sand dune ecosystems.
 The beach has outdoor showers, restrooms, benches, picnic facilities and a pavilion with its own sheriff station and vending machines.
 Visitors who love collecting shells will find rewards here.

 The Museum of Man in the Sea was founded in 1976 by the Diving Institute, which is made up of former Navy Seals and marine scientists.
 It is a place where the history of man’s relationship with the underwater world is explored through interactive exhibits and fascinating exhibits.